-Document number Issue Date: Revision Date: Page 43 of 7 ŝ --- ---
+Document number Issue Date: Pevision Date: Page 44 of 83

 Average holding size 263ha

 Dwelling opportunities at a 250ha MLS 474

 Recommended minimum lot size 400ha

-Number of new lots/dwelling opportunities at 193
+Number of lots and therefore dwelling 193

-recommended MLS
+opportunities at recommended MLS

 The dwelling opportunities number above of 474 assumes that each existing holding already contains a dwelling.
 This may not be the case and therefore is likely an underrepresentation of the number of dwelling opportunities that exist within this subregion.